Samuel McKinney

 Samuel McKinney (1807–1879) was an Irish-born Presbyterian minister and educator in the American South, particularly Tennessee, Mississippi, and Texas.
 He founded the Chalmers Institute in Holly Springs, Mississippi, in 1850.
 He served as the founding president of Austin College in Huntsville, Texas, from 1850 to 1853, and again from 1862 to 1871.

-Early life
+Early life and family

 Samuel McKinney was born on March 19, 1807, in County Antrim, Ireland.
 His father was Samuel McKinney and his mother, Margaret Findley.
 He emigrated to the United States with his parents in 1812, settling in Philadelphia, but his youth was spent on a farm in Hawkins County, Tennessee.